What is HB 2592?HB 2592

 Are there new record-keeping requirements for weight-mile taxes?

 No. These requirements have not changed.
-See the weight-mile tax recordkeeping requirements on the MCTD Recordkeeping web page
+See the weight-mile tax recordkeeping requirements on the CCD Recordkeeping web page

 Can’t find an answer anywhere on this page?